-His Diary is at Lambeth Palace archives.
+His diary is at Lambeth Palace Library.
 Extracts published with permission in The Westminster Abbey Chorister Winter 2007 and following editions.